-- Improvements in the appearance of the Reflection Pane.
+Reflection plane.
+Improvements in the appearance of the reflection plane.

 HDV 2016 SP2

-- Eye Dome lighting is automatically enabled if the loaded file is a point cloud file (XYZ, PTS or PTX).
+Eye dome lighting.
+Eye dome lighting is automatically enabled if the loaded file is a point cloud file (XYZ, PTS or PTX).

-- To simplify the UI, we have removed all the options for controlling Visual Effects and used reasonable defaults for all.
+Visual effects defaults.
+To simplify the UI, we have removed all the options for controlling visual effects and used reasonable defaults for all.

 HDV 2016 SP1